savitagup/901NodeIntro-1/Labs/Ch06-SimpleHttp/README.md

 1. Refresh your browser, you should see the message you had created.

 1. Now change the message to `Hello Universe`.
-And change the console.log onstartup to nicely display the full URL - with http:// so that it is clickable.
+And change the console.log on startup to nicely display the full URL - with http:// so that it is clickable.

 1. After saving your code you should see in the console that the server restarts, and then see your message in the browser.